Login

 T&H price index by income

-The lowest income bracket feels inflation the most, with an increase of 0.4% compared to the previous year.
-Compared to February 2025, inflation was up 0.2%.
+• The lowest income bracket feels inflation the most, with an increase of 0.1% compared to the previous year.
+Compared to May 2025, inflation is unchanged.

-The highest income bracket was hardly affected by inflation.
-Prices for people in this bracket have even fallen by 0.1% compared to the previous year.
-Prices have risen by 0.1% for these people compared to February 2025.
+• The highest income bracket was hardly affected by inflation.
+Prices for people in this bracket have even fallen by 0.2% compared to the previous year.
+In the last three months, consumption for the middle to high income bracket has become 0.2% cheaper.

 T&H price index by age and living situation

-single-person households under the age of 65 experienced the highest inflation compared to the previous year.
-Prices have risen by 0.2% for these people compared to February 2025.
+• At 0.2%, single-person households under the age of 65 experienced the highest inflation compared to the previous year.
+However, life became cheaper for them in August 2025 compared to May 2025, with a decline of 0.1%.

-Couples over the age of 65 without children felt the lowest inflation.
+• Couples over the age of 65 without children felt the lowest inflation.
 Compared to the previous year, the perceived inflation for them has even decreased by 0.5%.
-In a three-month comparison, the inflation rate for such couples remained unchanged.
+In a three-month comparison, the inflation rate for them decreased by 0.2% in August 2025.

 T&H price index by region

-At 0.3%, Italian-speaking Switzerland had comparatively the lowest inflation.
-Compared to three months ago, prices in the areas of transport and housing remained unchanged for the residents of this region.
+• At 0.3%, Italian-speaking Switzerland had comparatively the lowest inflation.
+Compared to three months ago, prices in the areas of transport and housing fell by 0.2% for the residents of this region.

 This article was first published on 27.03.2024